OksiMosenko/practicalmachinelearning-1/index.md

 It is now common for people to measure how much of an activity they are doing.
 It is less common for people to measure how well are completing an activity.
-Is possible to accruately predict whether barbell lifts have been performed correctly as the analysis below demostrates.
-This ability to predict how a person is moving has great implications for automated coaching and feedback for poeple both in and out of home and the gym.
+It is possible to accruately predict whether barbell lifts have been performed correctly as the analysis below demostrates.
+This ability to predict how a person is moving has great implications for automated coaching and feedback for people both in and out of home and the gym.

 A group of volunteers were asked to lift dumbells in an exercise called *Unilateral Dumbbell Biceps Curl*.
 They were asked to lift the weights using the correct technique or